Work with a Fiduciary Adviser – It Matters

 Dual Registration

 Things get even trickier if you consider that some financial professionals can be dually registered.
 Others may have professional designations trumping the required regulatory standards.
-For example, if a broker is also a certified financial planner, he must serve as a fiduciary when doing financial planning, to maintain the designation.
+For example, a dual-registered advisor operates as a fiduciary (when acting as a Registered Investment Advisor) and a broker (when selling commission-based products).
+While this might seem beneficial, the inherent conflicts of interest in this structure can negatively impact investors in several ways.

 What About an Advisor’s Title?